ouyi/ouyi.github.io/_posts/2017-12-09-groovy-gradle.md

 `name` parameter.
 To be honest, this is the part of Gradle that I do not like, because it seems to be too tricky to implement those syntax sugars (and too much sugar may not be healthy).
 Afterall, Gradle is just a build tool, which shall be easy to understand, to use, and to extend.

-Overall I find Gradle really cool, because build scripts written in Gradle DSL (or in Groovy) seem to be much cleaner than in XML.
+Overall, I find Gradle really cool, because build scripts written in Gradle DSL (or in Groovy) seem to be much cleaner than in XML.
 With Maven (or Ant), one has to read or write build logic in XML, which is supposed to be processed by machines :wink:.